${\rm G}_2$-instantons on generalised Kummer constructions: Examples with

-Note that any choice of resolution data for $T^7/\(\Gamma \times A\)$ lifts to an $A$--invariant choice of resolution data for $T^7/\Gamma$.
+Note that any choice of resolution data for $T^7/(\Gamma \times A)$ lifts to an $A$--invariant choice of resolution data for $T^7/\Gamma$.
 We can then carry out Joyce's generalised Kummer construction in a $A$--invariant way and lift up the $\rG_2$--instanton constructed above.
-But we could have not constructed this $\rG_2$-instanton directly using Theorem~\ref{thm:a}, since the lift of $\theta$ to $T^7/\Gamma$ is not regular. \end{example}
+However, we could not have constructed this $\rG_2$--instanton directly using \fullref{thm:a}, since the lift of $\theta$ to $T^7/\Gamma$ is not acyclic. \end{example}

 \begin{example} Here is a more complicated example.
-Let $Y_0=T^7/\(\Gamma \times A\)$ be as before.
+Let $Y_0:=T^7/(\Gamma \times A)$ be as before.
 Define $\rho\co \pi_1(Y_0)\to{}V\subset\SO(3)$ by

-Again, the resulting flat connection $\theta$ is regular.
-For $j=1,2,3$, let $A_j=A_{0,1}$ be the rigid ASD instanton on $E_j=E_{0,1}$.
-For $j=4,\ldots,7$, let $A_j$ be the product connection on the trivial bundle $E_j$.
-To be able to extend this to compatible gluing data we need a lift $\tilde\rho_j$ of the action of $\Z_2$ on $X_j$ to $E_j$ preserving $A_j$ and acting trivially on the fibre at infinity for $j=2,3$.
+Again, the resulting flat connection $\theta$ is acyclic.
+For $j=1,2,3$ let $A_j:=A_{0,1}$ be the rigid ASD instanton on $E_j:=E_{0,1}$.
+By adapting the framings of $E_2$ and $E_3$, we can arrange that $A_2$ and $A_3$ are asymptotic at infinity to the flat connection with monodromy given by $b\in V$.
+For $j=4,\ldots,7$ let $A_j$ be the product connection on the trivial bundle $E_j$.
+To be able to extend this to compatible gluing data we need a lift $\tilde\rho_j$ of the action of $\Z_2$ on $X_j$ to $E_j$ preserving $A_j$ and acting trivially on the framing at infinity for $j=2,3$.
 If $X_j$ is a smoothing of $\C^2/\Z_2$, then the $\Z_2$ action on $X_j$ does lift to $E_j$ preserving $A_j$.
-But the action does not lift if $X_j$ is the resolution of $\C^2/\Z_2$.
-The reason for this is that in the first case the action of $\Z_2$ on $H^2(X,\R)$ is given by the identity, while in the second case it acts via multiplication by~$-1$, c.f.~\cite{Joyce2000}*{pp.~313--314}.
+However, the action does not lift if $X_j$ is the resolution of $\C^2/\Z_2$.
+The reason for this is that in the first case the action of $\Z_2$ on $H^2(X,\R)$ is given by the identity, while in the second case it acts via multiplication by~$-1$; see Joyce~\cite[pages~313--314]{Joyce2000}.
 Thus we can only find compatible gluing data if we resolve both $S_2$ and $S_3$ using a smoothing of $\C^2/\Z_2$.

 Here is a small modification of this example.
-Define $\rho\co pi_1(Y_0)\to{}V\subset\SO(3)$ by
+Define $\rho\co\pi_1(Y_0)\to{}V\subset\SO(3)$ by

-To find compatible gluing data, one simply has to compose $\tilde\rho_j$ as above with multiplication by $b \in V \subset \sG(E_j)$, for $j=2,3$. \end{example}
+To find compatible gluing data, one simply has to compose $\tilde\rho_j$ as above with multiplication by $b \in \sG(E_j)$, for $j=2,3$. \end{example}

-\begin{example} We provide one more example.
-This is mainly to give the reader something to play with.
-Also, it further illustrates the phenomenon we already observed in the first example.